opendomeco/nativescript-auto-fit-text/README.md

 # AutoFitText

-This plugin is based on the Nativescript Label implementation but with changes to adjust the font size according of it's with
+This plugin is based on the Nativescript Label implementation but with changes to adjust the font size according of it's width

 ![Example Image](/assets/showoff.gif?raw=true)

-## (Optional) Prerequisites / Requirements
+## Prerequisites / Requirements

 This plugin is only tested with **{N} > 3.0.0**